 - Tetanus immunization, if not up to date

-The outcome will depend on the type (degree), extent, and location of the burn; whether internal organs have been affected, and if other trauma has occurred.
+The outcome will depend on the type (degree), extent, and location of the burn.
+It also depends upon whether internal organs have been affected, and if other trauma has occurred.
 Burns can leave permanent scars.
 They can also be more sensitive to temperature and light than normal skin.
-Sensitive areas, such as the eyes, nose, or ears, may be seriously injured and lose normal function.
+Sensitive areas, such as the eyes, nose, or ears, may be badly injured and have lost normal function.

 With airway burns, the person may have less breathing capacity and permanent lung damage.
-Severe burns that affect the joints may result in contractures, where there is decreased movement and a reduction in function.
+Severe burns that affect the joints may result in contractures, leaving the joint with decreased movement and a reduction in function.